 Ellis was included on Variety’s 2016 New Power of New York List, a collection of 50 movers and shakers who are upending the entertainment business in Manhattan and beyond.
 Named one of OUT Magazine’s OUT100 in 2015, Ellis was also one of Family Circles’ 20 most influential moms in 2015, ranked 20th on the Guardian’s World Power Pride list in 2014, and was named an Agent of Change by Washington D.C.’s largest LGBT publication, Metro Weekly.

 Ellis co-authored a memoir with her wife, Kristen Ellis-Henderson, titled “Times Two, Two Women in Love and the Happy Family They Made," released by Simon & Schuster.
 The autobiography chronicled their simultaneous pregnancies and road to motherhood.
 The two were featured on the groundbreaking “Gay Marriage Already Won” cover of TIME Magazine.
 They were the first same-sex couple to have their marriage ceremony performed in the Episcopal Church of New York State.

-Sarah Kate Ellis led national media brands to their biggest successes, most notably growing Real Simple into one of Time Inc.’s most respected and successful magazines.
-Her vision has transformed and energized leading media outlets including Vogue, InStyle, New York, and House & Garden.
-Most recently, she served as Senior Vice President of Global Marketing at Martini Media, a digital firm specializing in online branding, public relations and marketing.
+Prior to joining GLAAD, Sarah Kate Ellis led national media brands, notably growing Real Simple into one of Time Inc.’s most respected and successful magazines.
+Her vision also transformed and energized leading media outlets including Vogue, InStyle, New York, and House & Garden.
+She served as Senior Vice President of Global Marketing at Martini Media, a digital firm specializing in online branding, public relations and marketing.

-As co-chair of OUT at Time Inc., she led programming to spotlight the diversity of the LGBT community and educated the organization’s straight allies on a wide range of LGBTQ issues.
+As co-chair of OUT at Time Inc., she led programming to spotlight the diversity of the LGBTQ community and educated the organization’s straight allies on a wide range of LGBTQ issues.

-Director of Communications, GLAAD
+Vice President of Communications, GLAAD